Sculpt a Legendary Prediction Model with Kriging

 For our study area, here is what the semivariogram looks like:

-Step 4: Map the Model with Kriging Weights
+Step 4 Map the Model with Kriging Weight

 After you are satisfied with your fitted semi-variogram, the wizard gives a preview surface with even more parameters to customize the output.
 What kriging does is predict responses at each location using a weighted average with nearest neighbors.
 But first, you have to set the number of points (maximum and minimum) to use in your search radius.